3 ways to reduce webpack bundle size

-Go through these three steps to get a quick overview of what to do to optimize your bundle size.
+Go through these three steps to get a quick overview of what to do to reduce webpack bundle size.
 I have listed them with increasing difficulty so that you can start at the top and hopefully get a quick win and then you can work your way down.

 Make sure you run webpack in production mode.
-To do that, you run webpack with the -p flag, like this:
+Run webpack with the

 This little flag does these two things to optimize your bundle size:

-- Enable minification using UglifyJs.
+Enable minification using TerserPlugin.
 It removes unnecessary white spaces, new lines, unreachable code, etc.

 There are many good tools to analyze your bundle.
-The best ones I have used are these two:
+There is an official one that is called webpack-bundle-analyzer, which I recommend using.

-They work a bit differently but the output is the same: A nice visual representation of all the modules in your bundle.
-The output from source-map-explorer looks like this (image from the GitHub repo):
+You plug it into your webpack project, and out comes a report with a nice visual representation of all the modules in your bundle.
+The output looks like this (image from the GitHub repo):

 This visualization makes it possible for you to get a really nice overview of what is in your bundle.
 You can also compare sizes of components and dependencies.